 M-4 Shuriken (Available from the start)

-Although the M-4 Shuriken is a starter SMG, it can still be a useful weapon to have.
-Holding the trigger fires a three-round burst, which improves accuracy over longer range, though you can also keep tapping it for less accurate full auto fire instead if you're close to your enemies.
+Although the M-4 Shuriken is a starter SMG, it can still prove to be a useful weapon.
+Holding the trigger fires a three-round burst, which improves accuracy over longer range, though there's also the option to keep tapping it for less accurate full auto fire instead if you're up close to your enemies.
 The damage it outputs isn't high, but it is very effective at taking down shields and biotic barriers.

 M-12 Locust (Available from Act 1/Act 2 Kasumi: Stealing Memory)